ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetAccelerationStructureHandleNV.md

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-To allow constructing geometry instances with device code if desired, we need to be able to query a opaque handle for an acceleration structure.
+To allow constructing geometry instances with device code if desired, we need to be able to query an opaque handle for an acceleration structure.
 This handle is a value of 8 bytes.
 To get this handle, call:

 ``` c